BoschSmartHome/bosch-shc-api-docs/postman/README.md

 ## Import the collection, the environment, the certificate and the key into Postman
 1. Start by importing the downloaded Postman Collection and Environment via the **Import** button of Postman.

-2. In the next step, you need to import the generated certificate and the key to Postman.
+2. In the next step, you need to import the generated certificate and the key into Postman.
 Therefore, open the **Settings** in Postman:

 ![Postman Settings](images/postman_settings.png "Postman Settings")